2i2c-org/2i2c-org.github.io/content/jobs/_index.md

 ### Open source communities are in our DNA 🤝

-All of the technical development that we do is open source, usually in partnership with other open source communities rather than controlled entirely by 2i2c.
+All of the technical development that we do is open source, usually in partnership with other open source communities that we co-lead and collaborate with.
 This means that the work you do with 2i2c will benefit a much broader community, and you’ll be encouraged to connect with other open source communities as you do your work.

-## Salary philosophy
+## Our compensation philosophy

-We pay competitive salaries for all of our employees at SF market rates.
-2i2c chooses its salary levels based on job title and discrete levels that correspond to experience.
-These salaries are fixed and consistent across all employees of 2i2c -- we do not pay different amounts based on geographic location or cost-of-living, you will be paid the same regardless of where you live.
-2i2c also offers a generous benefits package, or will provide extra compensation if you are not in a position to take advantage of US-based benefits packages.

-Why approach salaries in this way?
-For a few reasons.
-First, we don’t believe that people should have to take a large pay-cut just to work at a non-profit organization, and we want to hire competitively for the tech industry.
-Second, we believe in equal pay for equal work.
-We don’t believe that your ability to help 2i2c accomplish its mission is impacted by your ability to negotiate a better salary.
-We also don’t think it is impacted by external factors like your geographical location or cost of living.
-Third, we believe in transparency and openness when it comes to our salaries, in order to balance the amount of information on both sides of the hiring equation.
-We think that these practices allow 2i2c to hire competitively, equitably, and successfully.
+Here are a few highlights about our compensation philosophy.
+See [the human resources section of our team compass](https://team-compass.2i2c.org/en/latest/hr/index.html) for more information.

+### Salaries

+Our goal is to pay competitive wages for tech-focused non-profits that are based in the United States (even though our team is distributed globally).
+Salaries are fixed for a given job title, and do not distinguish between geographic location or cost of living.

-## Benefits
+### Benefits

-For employees based in the US, 2i2c provides health benefits via its fiscal sponsor, Code for Science and Society (CSS).
+For employees based in the US, 2i2c provides health benefits via its fiscal sponsor, [Code for Science and Society](https://codeforscience.org/).
-These are administered by [TriNet](https://www.trinet.com)

 For employees who are not based in the US, we will compensate you for similar benefits that apply to your country of residence.
-This is country-specific and generally entails a discussion about compensation that is fair and equitable compared with others at the same job level.

-## Time off
+### Time off

-The 2i2c team follows a "Don't ask, do tell" policy when it comes to taking time off.
+We follow a "Don't ask, do tell" policy when it comes to taking time off.
-We do not define strict restrictions about when people can take time off, and do not have a strict limit to the number of days that team members are away.
+We recommend that everybody takes at least 40 days of time off each year, without a strict cap on the number of days.
 Instead, we ask team members to communicate their intentions early with one another, and discuss with the team if anybody has concerns that a person's absense will harm our ability to meet our goals.

-As we are a distributed team across many countries, we do not differentiate national holidays from personal time off.
-Instead, we recommend that everybody takes at least 40 days of time off each year, without a strict cap on the number of days.

-More information about our time off policies can be found in the [Taking Time Off section of the team compass](https://team-compass.2i2c.org/en/latest/hr/time-off.html).
+## Our commitment to equal opportunity

+We are an equal opportunity employer and value diversity.
+We do not discriminate on the basis of race (including hairstyle and texture), religion (including religious grooming and dress practices), gender, gender identity, gender expression, color, national origin, pregnancy, ancestry, domestic partner status, disability, sexual orientation, age, genetic predisposition, medical condition, marital status, citizenship status, military or veteran status, or any other basis covered by applicable laws.
+We will provide reasonable accommodation to an employee or job applicant with a disability.